-In summary, the prompt \Xicp production cross-section in $p$Pb and Pb$p$ collisions at a centre-of-mass energy of $\sqsnn=8.16$\tev at the LHCb experiment is measured differentially for the first time as a function of \pt and $y^{*}$.
-The cross-section measurement provides new constraints for nPDF calculations, especially at low \pt, where the uncertainty on the factorisation scale is the largest.
+In summary, the prompt \Xicp production cross section in $p$Pb and Pb$p$ collisions at a center-of-mass energy of $\sqsnn=8.16$\tev at the LHCb experiment is measured differentially for the first time as a function of \pt and $y^{*}$.
+The cross section measurement provides new constraints for nPDF calculations, especially at low \pt, where the uncertainty on the factorisation scale is the largest.
 The forward-backward ratio $R_{\textrm{FB}}$ is measured and found to be well described by nuclear shadowing calculations showing that there are no major final-state effects involved, in contrast to what has been observed in $D^0$ production studies in the same kinematic range at the same energy~\cite{LHCb-PAPER-2022-007}.
 Prompt \Xicp production is compared to prompt \Lc production in the same kinematic region and their ratio is found to be constant within the uncertainties as a function of \pt and multiplicity, which is an indication that similar effects govern both \Xicp and \Lc production.
 The ratio of \Xicp to $D^{0}$ production is also measured as a function of \pt.
 Both ratios are found to be similar in $p$Pb and Pb$p$ collisions but they show different trends compared to $pp$ theory calculations.
-Therefore, our results show that hadronisation in $p$Pb is not well understood and provides clear input for the hadronisation studies in $p$Pb collisions.
+Therefore, our results show that hadronization in $p$Pb is not well understood and provides clear input for the hadronization studies in $p$Pb collisions.